microsoft/AI/README.md

 git submodule update
 ```
 # AI100 - Samples
+Samples are a collection of open source Python repositories created by the Microsoft product teams, which focus on AI services.
 |Title|Description|
 |-|-|
 |Azure ML Python SDK|Python notebooks with ML and deep learning examples with Azure Machine Learning|